-Quick A/N: Thanks so much to the people who reviewed this so quickly!
+A/N: Thanks so much to the people who reviewed this so quickly!
 I was really doubting if anybody was going to even read this.
-But any ways, two of the guest reviewers- I can't PM you because your anonymous!
+Two of the guest reviewers- I can't PM you because your anonymous!
 Which, sucks... but, seriously, I still appreciate you reviewing, though could you please let me know what confused you in the previous chapter?
 Was it the joke at the end or was it just something generally in the plot line?
-Oh!
-And: WARNING: There are dirty jokes at the bottom of this chapter.
-Do not read it if you are too young.
-I warned you.

 A Mint Ice Cream Dilemma